 The duration of a suspension will be determined by the PREA Management Office and may be extended for cause.
-During the period of suspension, auditors may not conduct any audits or audit-related activity.
+During the period of suspension, auditors may not conduct any audits or audit-related activity, including as an agent of a certified auditor, and their names will be listed as suspended on the PREA Resource Center Website.
+See 34 U.S.C. § 30307(e)(8)(B)(i).
 Within 30 days of the date of Notice of Suspension (unless the PREA Management Office specifies a different due date), auditors have the option to appeal the PREA Management Office's determination.
 A written appeal must be made to the PREA Management Office by email at PREACompliance@usdoj.gov.
 An auditor's appeal must: